leonardo-rinaldi/C-Projects/README.md

 # C-Projects

-Here i upload some projects that i do using C. All are simple projects that I wrote to exercise me with this programming language.
+Here I upload some projects that I do using C. All are simple projects that I wrote to exercise me with this programming language.